 Prep & Plan

-No matter which wine tasting area you decide to visit, advanced planning is a must to ensure you have the best experience possible.
-Reservations are recommended (and in some cases required) as wineries are limiting the number of guests to ensure a safe social distance can be maintained.
-If you are traveling with children or a dog, call ahead to confirm they are permitted and learn about new restrictions.
+No matter which wine tasting area you decide to visit, advanced planning is recommended to ensure you have the best experience possible.
+Reservations are recommended, and in some cases, required.
+If you are traveling with children or a dog, call ahead to confirm they are permitted and learn about any restrictions.
 Some family-friendly wineries are requiring children not to leave the table during the tasting, which might not be ideal for young ones with energy to burn.
 The same goes for dogs on the leash remaining tableside.

 Where to Sip & Savor